Know the building

 Attorneys

 Pull ACRIS deed history, violation records, and tax lien data during transaction due diligence.
-Cross-reference ownership records across city databases.
+Cross-reference ownership records across city databases without switching tabs.

 Brokers